 Take a photography class

 A lot of travelers get into photography while on an international trip.
 Whether it’s using your trusty point and shoot or taking a step up and getting a DSLR camera, there are plenty of aspiring photographers out there.
 But you don’t have to want to become a professional in order to take better pictures.
-You may always just want to take better photographs for you.
+You may just want to take better photographs for you.
 You may be shocked at how much better your pictures turn out after taking an introductory photography class.
 Again, start with a local community college and look for classes there.
 You can also google “photography classes” plus the city you live in, and you may come across several options.
 Many cities have their own photography clubs who offer all manner of different classes.

 Join a meet-up group